Jackie and Magnus’ Story

-Jackie and her husband Magnus have been fostering with us since 2007.
+Jackie and her husband Magnus have been fostering with Fostering First Ireland since 2007.
 Jackie explains how fostering has given her a new outlook on life:

 “Before we began fostering, I was running my own nursing home which meant I couldn’t spend the time I wanted to with my family.
 The years were passing by and I felt I was losing out on so many aspects of family life.
 After we closed the nursing home we put it on the market but were unable to sell it.
 So instead, we decided to stay put and convert our 16-bedroom nursing home into a family home.
 It was a decision that has changed our lives forever”.